catalyst-cloud/catalystcloud-docs/source/network/vpn.rst

 We will illustrate how to create the the VPN using the following approaches:

-* Using the Openstack command line tools.
+* Using the OpenStack command line tools.
 * With a bash script.
 * From the cloud dashboard